Sayonara (novel)

 Sayonara (1954) is a novel published by American author James A. Michener.
-Set during the early 1950s, it tells the story of Major Gruver, a soldier stationed in Japan, who falls in love with Hana-Ogi, a Japanese woman.
+Set during the early 1950s, it tells the story of Major Gruver, an American soldier stationed in Japan, who falls in love with Hana-ogi, a Japanese performer.
 The novel follows their cross-cultural Japanese romance and illuminates the racism of the post-World War II time period.

-Film adaptation

-Sayonara was made into a film of the same name in 1957 directed by Joshua Logan and starring Marlon Brando.